Updated February 24, 2020 – The US Supreme Court denied a petition that challenged the SAR Safe Harbor

-There is a petition currently before the US Supreme Court asking the Court to take up a case to decide whether the so-called “safe harbor” provision gives banks and bank employees absolute immunity from any liability when filing a Suspicious Activity Report, or SAR, or something less than absolute immunity.
+On September 13, 2020 a petition was filed with the US Supreme Court asking the Court to take up a case to decide whether the so-called “safe harbor” provision gives banks and bank employees absolute immunity from any liability when filing a Suspicious Activity Report, or SAR, or something less than absolute immunity.
 The case is AER Advisors, Inc., Deutsche et al., Petitioners v.
 Fidelity Brokerage Services, LLC, petition for writ of certiorari, Docket 19-347 (US Supreme Court).
-It was “distributed for conference” on January 22, 2020, and the conference – or meeting of the Justices – is scheduled for February 21, 2020: a week from the date of this updated article!
+It was “distributed for conference” on January 22, 2020, and the conference – or meeting of the Justices – was scheduled for, and held on, February 21, 2020.
+On February 24th the Court published its decision: PETITION DENIED!

+This was a critical case for the US anti-money laundering regime.
 In this case, the Court of Appeals for the First Circuit held that Fidelity had absolute immunity in filing Suspicious Activity Reports, and dismissed the petitioners’ claims against Fidelity that it filed a SAR against the petitioners in bad faith.
 The petitioners sought review by way of a petition for writ of certiorari – basically, an appeal – to the US Supreme Court.
-Their petition, Fidelity’s Response, and the petitioners’ Reply are now before the Court for a decision whether the Court will take up the case.

 The petitioners framed the main question as whether 31 USC section 5318(g), added by the Annunzio-Wylie Money Laundering Act of 1992, confers (a) absolute immunity for any disclosure; or (b) immunity only if the disclosure is an objectively possible criminal violation and/or is made in good faith and/or is not fraudulent.
 The respondent Fidelity framed the main question differently: Is a financial institution immune from private suit under the Bank Secrecy Act when it files a Suspicious Activity Report as required by the Act?